 Updated Category language Reviewer Initial / Revision TF consensus?
 Best practices for implementing and utilizing minimum and maximum ordering systems.
 Wayne The foundation of a successful minimum and maximum (min/max) ordering system lies in accurate demand forecasting.
 Users should utilize historical usage data, market trends, and supply chain data to predict future demand as accurately as possible.
 By understanding the fluctuations in demand, users can set appropriate minimum and maximum stock levels for each item.
 Users should avoid relying on intuition or ad-hoc approaches, as these may lead to overstocking or stock outs, both of which can negatively impact your ability to complete timely repairs.Inventory demand and supply chain conditions are subject to change which should influence your inventory's min/max order quantities.
 Users should periodically review and adjust the ordering system parameters based on real-time data and trends.
 Implementing a review schedule will help to align the min/max parameters with the specific needs of the business, respond to seasonality, and account for new product launches.Employing effective inventory management software can greatly enhance the effectiveness of your min/max ordering system.
 Modern software solutions allow users to automate the monitoring and replenishment process, generating reorder points, and suggesting optimal order quantities based on historical data and demand patterns.
 By leveraging technology, users can significantly reduce the manual effort involved in managing inventory, mitigate the risk of human errors, and improve overall inventory control.
+Consensus

 Updated Category language Reviewer Initial / Revision TF consensus?
 Setting goals for actual versus reported inventories.
 Wayne Establishing goals for actual versus reported inventories promotes accuracy and accountability within the organization.
 By regularly comparing physical inventory counts to the recorded quantities, discrepancies can be identified and addressed promptly.
 Setting specific targets for minimizing discrepancies encourages employees to take ownership of inventory management, leading to improved attention to detail, better record-keeping practices, and a reduction in inventory errors.
 While each company will need to determine their specific variance goal, managers should consider to consider requiring an action plan for discrepancies above the approved threshold.
-Development of an RP glossary.
+Josh - BP limiting access to who can pull parts - what training required to make sure ROs reflect.
+Parts Kits with robbed parts.
+(Consensus) Development of an RP glossary.
 Wayne (Will develop prior to final format)